Mucus In Throat

 OTC Medicines

 • Antihistamines: A variety of OTC antihistamines, both sedating and non-sedating, are available to treat runny noses, tickly throats, and chest congestion caused by the immune system's response to an irritant in the environment.
-In addition to making your nose dry up, they can also help clear your airways.
+In addition to drying your nose, they can also help clear your airways.
 Drowsiness is a side effect of sedating antihistamines.
 When taking these drugs, you should avoid operating heavy machinery and drinking alcohol simultaneously.

-• Expectorants: Mucus is easier to cough with expectorants like guaifenesin (Mucinex).
+• Expectorants: Mucus is easier to cough up with expectorants like guaifenesin (Mucinex).

 • Suppressants: Suppressants reduce the number of coughs and throat clearings that occur.
 The coating soothes irritation and coats the throat.